About our club

 - After volume 2 was researched and published, many club members kept creating new walks

-- There is no current prospect of a "volume 3" (as of June 2014), so for now, the walks are only available of the club's website
+- There is no current prospect of a "volume 3", so for now, the walks are only available on the club's website

 Nicholas Albery, ISI, NAF, and Natural Death Centre (NDC)